Ulricall/Gaze_Estimation_Task/README.md

 ## Gaze domain adaptation
 Generalize between MPIIFaceGaze and ColumbiaGaze.

-Use the work in https://github.com/ageitgey/face_recognition to preprocess the pictures in ColumbiaGaze to cut out faces from the pictures.
+Firstly, Use the work in https://github.com/ageitgey/face_recognition to preprocess the pictures in ColumbiaGaze to cut out faces from the pictures.

+Install face_recognition following the above github link, and then run getlist.py and preprocess.py to overwrite original pictures with cut pictures.